 As I have made mention of in previous posts, I love language and words.
 And the occasional humorous terminology as it is used without intending to be humorous, in healthcare.
 I guess only nurses like me find it funny.

-Take for instance the sentence, “The liver is unremarkable.”
-This sentence was part of an abdominal CT scan report...Full Post
+Take for instance the sentence, “The liver is unremarkable....Full Post

 On Jan 02, 2012